-Note: at this time of the year, thanks to end-of-winter sales, you can sometimes get a great jacket for a great price.
+Note: you can sometimes get a great jacket for a great price.
 That’s why I have a page that keeps track of CHEAP good quality cycling jackets for you here.

-Note: If you are looking for a WINDPROOF cycling jacket for Spring, check out 7 of the Best Softshell Cycling Jackets here
+Note: If you are looking for a WINDPROOF cycling jacket for fall and spring, check out 7 of the Best Windproof Cycling Jackets here

 Chart Comparing 7 of the Best Waterproof Cycling Jackets

 |Designed for maximum breathability for performance cycling||Originally designed for elite athletes, but now widely embraced by commuters and all kinds of athletes||This is absolutely the gold standard of cycling jackets, with state-of-the-art workmanship, materials, and every possible detail a cyclist needs||Nylon and eVent rip-stop fabric|

 |Great breathability - some users say it has the highest breathability of all Gore jackets||Bike commuters||This cycling jacket is extremely highly rated for breathability and waterproof-ness.
 It is also roomy enough to put a layer or two underneath.||100% polyamide, Gore-tex membrane, shell inside: 100% polyester|